 Each of the six new characters can also be chosen in the Party Play mode, which will be the player's character.

 The game was first shown during Microsoft's E3 press conference.
 It was demonstrated after Kinectimals and introduced by Kudo Tsunoda.
-A male demo personnel first came on stage to show how you can control the game's crowd while making jokes such as saying that Japan had won the World Cup, then raising his arms making the crowd cheer.
+A male demo personnel first came on stage to show how the player can control the game's crowd while making jokes such as saying that Japan had won the World Cup, then raising his arms making the crowd cheer.
 A female demo person joined him as they prepared to show off a game of hurdles.
 The lady and the man were super pumped and made jokes such as "get a good look of my back".

 When the race was supposed to start, the presentation ran into some technical difficulties, the race refusing to start.
 While the two demo people were trying to fix it, Kudo chimed in, telling them "No problem you guys, just ton of people watching take your time."
 The problem was fixed and the race went on as planned.
 The man came in first despite hitting a hurdle on the final straight in an attempt to keep the race interesting.